Hornet is the world’s gay social network with over 40 million diverse users, providing a community home base that is available anytime, anywhere.

 Sadly, being gay can be illegal or at least very dangerous in some parts of the world.
 In these places, Hornet may be the only source of community where one can turn to, and we strive to make it a safe space for everyone.
 We have two sets of safety tips.
 This one is more general and applies to people in all countries.
 For safety advice for users in countries where it is illegal to be gay, or, where governments and law enforcement may persecute gay people, please go here.

 - Fact-check.
-Ask for multiple social media accounts to verify someone.
+Check for Verification on the profile.
+Ask for multiple social media accounts to verify it is the same person.
 Also, be sure to ask for more than one photo.

 - Be smart.
 If you end up connecting on other social sites like Facebook or Instagram, check how many friends or followers they have, how many photos they have posted, and how long since the last one was published.
 If the account only shows modeling photos, that’s a big sign that they may not be genuine.

 - Verify further.
 Get to know them slowly and over time.
 Relate the pictures to discussed changes, life events, sporting events, or anything that gives you a sense of trust with the information you see, and the information that you have received from them.

 - Find out if they’re real as soon as possible (video call).
 You can meet them online using a video messaging service like Facetime, Skype, Zoom, WhatsApp even Facebook Messenger.

 - If it sounds too good to be true, it probably is.
 If you feel like you’re talking to your dream person but your guards are up and it feels too good, then slow down, ask questions, and get to know them.
 If they’re defensive to this, that isn’t a good sign.